markus-wa/demoinfocs-golang/README.md

 - run regression tests

 ## Acknowledgements

+This library was originally based on <a href="https://github.com/ValveSoftware/csgo-demoinfo" rel="external">Valve's demoinfogo</a> and <a href="https://github.com/StatsHelix/demoinfo" rel="external">SatsHelix's demoinfo</a> (although today it shares little resemblence with these two).

 Thanks to [@JetBrains](https://github.com/JetBrains) for sponsoring a license of their awesome [GoLand](https://www.jetbrains.com/go/) IDE for this project - go check it out!